 4.1.
 Creating the Compute Cluster¶

-- High availability for the management node is enabled (see Enabling High Availability).
+Besides, high availability for the management node should also be enabled (see Enabling High Availability).

 Also take note of the following:

 - Creating the compute cluster prevents (and replaces) the use of the management node backup and restore feature.